segmentstream-com/segmentstream-com.github.io/_docs/datasources/yandex direct.md

 ## Importing data from Yandex.Direct

-Connecting this data source allows you to import advertising costs information for the past 7 days into Google BigQuery once every 24 hours.
+Connecting this data source allows you to import advertising costs information into Google BigQuery once every 24 hours.

 This integration is available for both ordinary advertisers and advertising agencies.